 - Working with line, shape, and imagery in a logo symbol

-Welcome to the series of videos on designing a logo.
-Here on screen, we have some very recognizable logos.
-I'm sure you are familiar with most of them, if not all of them.
+- [Voiceover] Welcome to this series of videos on designing a logo.
+Here, on screen, we have some very recognizable logos.
+I'm sure you're familiar with most of them, if not all of them.
 What do they have in common?
-They are all extremely simple.
+They're all extremely simple.
 They use very basic shapes and all the elements have been boiled down to only their most essential parts.
 The most important principle when designing a logo, keep it simple.
-But before we begin, we need to ask ourselves, why we need a logo?
-The purpose of a logo is to identify your company, to make a positive first impression.
+But before we begin, we need to ask ourselves why we need a logo.
+The purpose of a logo is to identify your company to make a positive first impression.

 Secondly, and obviously, it wants to distinguish your company as being unique, setting you aside from the competition.
 That doesn't mean that we need a flashing, blinking, or singing, or dancing logo.
 Quite the contrary.
 But we do need our logo to stand out.
 Thirdly, it needs to communicate.
 It needs to communicate a value about your company.
 A positive message.
 Maybe it should communicate the trustworthiness, the solidity of your company, the experience of your company, or the friendliness of your company, the technical ability of your company.

 Whatever it is your company is, your logo should communicate that.
 What makes a good logo?
 Well, I think we can boil it down to five points.
 A strong, uncluttered image comprised of only the most essential elements.
 We don't need any extra stuff.
 The imagery that's used should be appropriate for the type of business that you're in.
 The imagery should compliment your company name and any type that's used should be in a readable font.
 Font, singular, because we're probably not going to be using more than one typeface in the logo.